hanami/guides/content/v2.1/introduction/building-a-web-app.md

 ```

 <p class="convention">
-  Accessing relations directly from actions is not a commonly recommended pattern.
+  Accessing relations directly from app components like views and actions is not a commonly recommended pattern.
 Instead, a <a href="https://rom-rb.org/5.0/learn/repositories/quick-start/">ROM repository</a> should be used.
 Here, however, the repository is ommitted for brevity.
 Hanami's 2.2 release will offer repositories out of the box.
 </p>

 Then we can update our template to include the author: